 Research Methodology

 The present study was conducted in Banaskantha, Anand, and Kheda districts of Gujarat.
 Henry Garrett’s ranking technique was used for analysis.
 Multistage purposive sampling was used for the selection of farmers involved in the marketing of pearl millet in Gujarat.
 At first, the top three districts (Banaskantha, Anand, Kheda) were selected based on the average area under cultivation of pearl millet from 2018-19 to 2020-21.
 In the second stage of the research, a list was compiled detailing the taluka-wise area under pearl millet cultivation for the past two years from each selected district—Anand, Kheda, and Banaskantha.
 The average area under cultivation over the last two years was calculated to assist in the selection of talukas for further study.
 Then, three talukas from Banaskantha and two talukas from Anand and kheda districts were selected considering area under Pearl millet cultivation.
-Thus, for the selection of respondents i.e. from Banaskantha district, three talukas named Tharadh, Vaav, Dhanera were selected, While from Anand district Borsad, Petlad taluka and from Kheda districts Nadiyad, Kapadvanj talukas were selected.
+Thus, for the selection of respondents ? from Banaskantha district, three talukas named Tharadh, Vaav, Dhanera were selected, while from Anand district Borsad, Petlad taluka and from Kheda districts Nadiyad, Kapadvanj talukas were selected.
 In the third stage, two villages from each taluka were selected randomly.
 A total of fourteen villages of which six from Banaskantha district, four from Anand district, and four from Kheda district were selected.
 In the fourth stage, the gram sevak and sarpanch of each selected village were contacted for the selection of pearl millet cultivating farmers.
 Convenience sampling was adopted as an appropriate sampling procedure for the selection of market intermediaries (Resellers) such as traders, retailers, commission agents, wholesalers, and exporters with at least seven respondents from each category from selected talukas.

 Henry Garrett’s Ranking Technique